 Once the University has contacted you to request your deposit, you will need to respond to a Deposit and Exemption message in the application portal to confirm you will be paying the deposit.
 You will then be able to see a new section in the portal called My CAS Payments, where you will need to read and accept the terms and conditions of the deposit process before you can proceed to the payment stage.

-Please note that we do not accept direct bank transfers.
+We do not accept direct bank transfers.

 It is possible to pay the deposit using more than one card, if needed.